Finite fields whose members are the sum of a potent and a 5-potent: An Upper Bound of in General Problem

 In this section, we assume that $m>2$ and $q$ is a prime power such that $(m-1)|(q-1)$.
-Obviously, this assumption does not restrict the generality of the problem.
-The purpose of this section is to prove the following theorem. \begin{thm} For a fixed $m$, suppose $(m-1)\mid (q-1)$, then there exists a positive integer $M$ such that not every element of $\F_q$ can be the sum of a $m$-potent and an $n$-potent whenever $q>M$. \end{thm} \begin{proof}
+Obviously, this assumption does not restrict the generality of the explored question.
+Our purpose here is to prove the following theorem.

+\begin{thm} For a fixed $m$, suppose $(m-1)\mid (q-1)$.
+Then, there exists a positive integer $M$ such that not every element of $\F_q$ can be the sum of an $m$-potent and an $n$-potent whenever $q>M$.
+More specifically, we can take $M=(2^{m}m)^2$. \end{thm}